Anatomy of a Commercial Real Estate Appraisal: A Top 19 Q&A Guide

 Remember that when analyzing comparable properties, only the market value of the differences is considered, not their actual cost.
 So a proper commercial real estate appraisal will also depend on accurately assessing the market value of the differences between the appraised property and similar properties.

 If you require an accurate assessment of the market value of your commercial property, you’ll need to hire a qualified commercial property appraiser.
-Depending on your state’s laws, commercial appraisers may have an associate’s or bachelor’s degree in any field, completed an apprenticeship under a licensed commercial appraiser, and hold a commercial appraiser certificate or license.
+Depending on state laws, commercial appraisers may have an associate’s or bachelor’s degree in any field, have completed an apprenticeship under a licensed commercial appraiser, and hold a commercial appraiser certificate or license.
 A local commercial appraiser also has a deep understanding of the market.
-As such, it’s best to find a commercial real estate appraiser near you or your property.
+It’s best to find a commercial real estate appraiser near you or your property.